bushstas/xstore/README.md

 )
 ```

-This code wont cause any errors.
+This code wont cause any errors.<br />
 The first store will get data when the second store adds the handlers

 ```js